How to Become a School Counselor

 If you would like to gain the necessary education to become a school counselor, we highly recommend that you check out our free School Finder Tool located HERE.

-In 2010, the median salary for school counselors ranged from $35,210 to $60,000.
-However, salaries stretch as low as $31,630, and as high as $86,250.
 The salary for a school counselor is typically dependent on the level (elementary or secondary school versus college and university), the location of the position (rural or urban), and the experience of the individual counselor.
+The BLS reports that counselors at the elementary or secondary level earned an average $63,100 annually, whereas counselors at university level earned an average annual income of $49,320.